Allied Democratic Forces insurgency: 2025

 On 24 February, the Walese Vonkutu chiefdom in the southern Irumu territory, Ituri, reported that upwards of 70 people were killed by the ADF since the beginning of the year.
 It also reported that numerous homes had been burned and systematically looted, hindering local populations from performing their "agricultural activities."
 Security was especially weak around the Komanda-Luna region.
 The ADF reportedly occupied ten localities in the area, including Bandiangu, Bandavilemba, Bokutchu, and Bavokutchu.
-The same day, local sources in Bapere reported suspected the ADF of robbing over 900 animals, including 81 cows, 632 goats,105 sheep, and over 100 chickens from multiple farmers, further disrupting farmers who already feared for security in the area, which they claimed was ADF-occupied.
+The same day, local sources in Bapere reported suspected the ADF of robbing over nine hundred animals from multiple farmers—further disrupting farmers who already feared for security in the area, which they claimed was ADF-occupied.
 Around 25 February, farmers in Bwanasula, Kidepo, Machongani, Apende, Ndalya, Samboko, Mutweyi, Masongo, Mambelenga, and Ndimbo claimed to fear for their lives following clashes between the FARDC and ADF.
 The FARDC had military barriers placed in many of these villages.
 Farmers reported being harassed by both the military and the ADF.
-On 28 February, a briefing by Stéphane Dujarric, Spokesman to UN Secretary-General, António Guterres, noted the increase in ADF attacks.
+On 28 February, a briefing by UN official Stéphane Dujarric noted the increase in ADF attacks.
 Based on reports from local sources, the ADF killed 23 civilians and kidnapped others in numerous villages in Ituri between 25 and 26 February.
 That day, 26 February, 17 civilians were killed in Beni territory.

 On 27 February, local sources reported that around 30,000 displaced households had been without assistance for upwards of four years, fleeing atrocities primarily perpetrated by the ADF.
 Most came from the Walese Vonkutu and the Mambasa territories, and some others from North Kivu.
 They believed that these areas were the epicenter of ADF activity, which forced many households to leave and many others not to have access to their fields.